uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 3 places:

 1. Information about the versions via the `api` XMLRPC endpoint:
    - `getVersion`: the API version, e.g. `25`.
-This number grows with time, but there are no strict rules about it.
+This integer grows with time, but there are no strict rules about it.
    - `systemVersion`: the Uyuni server version (e.g. `4.2.0 Beta1` for
    SUMA, `2021.05` for Uyuni)

-2. Furthermore, the `api` namespace also exposes a basic API introspection calls describing the structure of the call:
+2. Furthermore, the `api` namespace also exposes basic API introspection calls describing the structure of the call:
    - `getApiNamespaces`: all API namespaces
    - `getApiNamespaceCallList`: API methods of given namespace